 How to differentiate accomplishment, leadership and teamwork stories

-2022 marks my 21st year providing one-to-one mock interview sessions for clients in Japan and around the world.
+2025 marks my 23rd year providing one-to-one mock interview sessions for clients in Japan and worldwide.
 I keep updating my approach as I learn new ways to help my clients answer typical and non-typical questions.
-This year, I am emphasizing the fact that certain stories can be used to answer multiple questions.
+This year, I emphasize that certain stories can be used to answer multiple questions.

 Table of Contents